queirozfcom/price-prediction/README.md

 #### first approach

-The first approach was very naïve, it was just linear regression because sometimes really simple models give good results and are easy and cheap to build (also, you can give some kind of early information to decision-makers while you are still working on a more sophisticated model)
+The first approach was very naïve, it was just linear regression because sometimes really simple models give good results and are easy and cheap to build (also, you can give some kind of early information to decision-makers while you are still working on a more sophisticated model).

+Using **just sales data**, transform the dataset into a new dataset where each pair (X_i, y_i) is the following:

+X_i = 3 (or 4, or 5) prices for 3 (or 4, or 5) sequential days (for a single product)
+y_i = price for the next day

+So we learn a very simple model that estimates the next price (for a single product)

+**Assumptions**

 #### second approach